 Overall, I found that it was easy to be a vegetarian in Germany.
 Before my trip I worried that my options might be limited, but I found that by combining classic German favorites with some international and fusion dishes, I was always able to find a great vegetarian mean in Germany.
 While Berlin had the widest range of options at every price point, every city I visited had a new vegetarian or vegan meal to discover.

-At times, it felt like the hardest part of dining out as a vegetarian in Germany was deciphering the beautiful handwriting on restaurant signs placed on the sidewalk!
+At times, it felt like the hardest part of eating vegetarian food in Germany was deciphering the beautiful handwriting on restaurant signs placed on the sidewalk!
 Don’t tell me that’s not the most beautiful penmanship you’ve ever seen… and in Germany, you’ll see it everywhere!

 Have you been to Germany?
-What was the best vegetarian or vegan dish you tried in Germany?
+What was your favorite vegetarian food in Germany?
 Let me know in the comments!